 A targeted auction, also referred to as a controlled auction, is a type of auction that involves a small group of qualified buyers that compete during the acquisition of a company.
 The number of buyers is limited to about three (3) to ten (10), and it eliminates buyers that do not fit the criteria set by the seller.

-Ideally, the list of buyers excludes many financial buyers like private equity groups, and the seller tends to focus on qualified strategic buyers, which allows the process to move quickly.
+Ideally, the list of buyers excludes many financial buyers such as private equity groups, and the seller tends to focus on qualified strategic buyers, which allows the process to move quickly.
 Limiting the number of buyers also reduces the risk of confidential information getting leaked to third parties.

 During the auction process for mid-market companies, sellers prefer using the targeted auction method to increase their chances of selling the company within a short time.
 The company’s promoters work with experienced advisors to prepare a prospective list of buyers who are interested in completing the transaction.

 The prospective buyers may be industry leaders or buyers that have transacted successfully with the seller in the past.
 The list is then reviewed to remain with only a few qualified buyers who have met the seller’s requirements.
-The seller then conducts a bidding process among the targeted buyers to remain with the highest bidder.
+The seller then conducts a bidding process among the targeted buyers to determine the highest bidder.

 How a targeted auction works

 The first step in a targeted auction process is to identify all prospective buyers that have the potential to complete the transaction.
 The seller then works with experienced M&A advisors to prepare a memorandum that gives a detailed overview of the business operations.
 The memorandum is then presented to the prospective buyers, inviting them to place bids for the purchase of the business.
-Upon receipt of the bids, the list is refined to remain with a list of buyers with the highest bids, fewer closing conditions, and with the financial capability to complete the transaction.
+Upon receipt of the bids, the list is refined to a list of buyers with the highest bids, fewest closing conditions, and with the financial capability to complete the transaction.